SanthoshKumar0403/PYTHON_Projects/README.md

 The overall analysis culminates in a precise, high-value demographic target for future sales strategies:

 > ⭐ **Married women (Age Group 26-35 yrs) from UP, Maharashtra, and Karnataka, working in the IT, Healthcare, and Aviation sectors, are most likely to buy products from the Food, Clothing, and Electronics categories.**

-This insight allows the E-commerce team to maximize ROI by focusing marketing spend and seasonal product pushes directly toward this proven high-value segment.